TheDoom-IT/DawidBadurekThesis/package/README.md

 ## Canvas
 `Canvas` is the main element that is responsible for the whole rendering process.
+To work properly it need to be provided with some camera and a `MainScene`.

-It takes a 100% width and height of its parent.
+The canvas returned by this component is responsive.
+It always takes a 100% width and height of its parent.

 ## MainScene
 Main `THREE.Scene` element used by the renderer.
-All of the objects should placed inside this scene to be visible.
+Children of this Scene are rendered.

 ## Props
 The props of every component contains the following arguments:
-- innerRef - React.ForwardedRef that can be used to get reference to the THREE object or as in the example to set additional properties of the object.
+- ref - React.ForwardedRef that can be used to get a reference to the THREE object or as in the example to set additional properties of the object;
-- params - constructor parameters of the THREE object equivalent to the component.
+- params - constructor parameters of the THREE object represented by the component;
-- animate - every THREE object can be easily animated using this parameter
+- animate - uses to animate THREE objects.

-All of the props elements expect `innerRef` and `params` can be modified between rerenders.
-The components detects it and applies a new value.
-Therefore it is usefull to wrap animate function in `useMemo`, so the same function reference is passed every rerender and component does not see any change in the animate function.
+All of the props expect `params` can be modified between rerenders.
+Components detects changes and applies new values.
+Therefore, it is usefull to wrap animate function in `useMemo`, so the same function reference is passed every rerender.
 It may increase the performance.